-Neo-Nazi with ties to Washington state faces federal gun charge after arrest in Texas
+Suspected neo-Nazi with ties to Washington state faces federal gun charge after arrest in Texas

 “The large amount of weapons and ammunition seized from the defendant is alarming and we understand there is a cause for concern,” said FBI Special Agent in Charge Matthew J. DeSarno of the Dallas Field Office.
 “The FBI works with our law enforcement partners daily to protect our communities from harm.
 We want to reassure the public that swift action was taken to remove weapons from a dangerous individual.”

-While Washington state court records referred to Aidan Bruce-Umbaugh, the release from the Department of Justice spelled his first name “Aiden.”
+While Washington state court records spell Bruce-Umbaugh’s first name “Aidan,” Department of Justice records spell his first name “Aiden.”
 The Seattle Times could not immediately resolve the discrepancy.